dcolthorp/matchure/README.md

 * instance checking
 * arbitrary boolean expressions
 * boolean operators (and, or, not)
-* if, when, cond variants
+* if, when, cond, fn, and defn variants

 Matchure is pretty fast too – all patterns matches are compiled to nested if statements at compile time.